 I was going to write a post about a completely different topic, but I just got off the phone with my Dad after helping him remove some malware.
 I’ve decided to share with you what I told him.
 The situation arose when he got a pop-up advertising the MyPCBackup service and decided it would be a good idea to back up his computer in case something happened.
 He installed it, paid $40, and then the computer started having problems and couldn’t even connect to the internet.
-He requested help from their support link and they called him and said his computer was riddled with viruses (without even connected) and it would cost $200 to fix the problems.
+He requested help from their support link and they called him and said his computer was riddled with viruses (without ever having connected to it) and it would cost $200 to fix the problems.
 Thankfully he said no and called me.

 I consider it part of my familial duties to help my family out with computer issues, but I also expect them to follow certain guidelines.
 At 80 years old and suffering from memory loss, my Dad kind of gets a free pass, but I still reminded him again.